LaboratorioSperimentale/Formazione-data_plumbers_corner/git/slides/slides.md

 ## Today's session
 1. intro to version control and Git (again)
-2. hands-on Git tutorial
+2. hands-on Git(Hub) tutorial
-3. first steps with GitHub

 ## What you will need
 - a Unix-like shell
 - the basic Git CLI program
 - a GitHub account
+- (if you use VSCode, I can recommend an extension called Git Graph)

 ## Manual versioning
 \bigskip